dereknovak/LS170-LS/study_guide.md

 ### Encapsulation of Data

-- The entire PDU for a specific layer of the OSI model--header, data payload, trailer--is encapsulated as the data payload for the layer below it.
+- The entire PDU for a specific layer of a network model--header, data payload, trailer--is encapsulated as the data payload for the layer below it.
 For example, the TCP segment of a data exchange is encapsulated within the data payload of the IP packet, which is then encapsulated as the data payload of the ethernet frame.
 This allows each layer to operate independently, disregarding any information from other layers and providing a 'service' to the upward layer.

 Quiz Answers: